Shanghai Exhibition Centre: History

 The building was designed by Sergey Andreyev, Chen Zhi, Wang Dingzheng and Cai Xianyu.
-It resembles the main building of the All-Union Agricultural Exhibition (VSKhV) in Moscow and the Admiralty in Leningrad.
+It resembles the main building of the All-Union Agricultural Exhibition (VDNKh) in Moscow and the Admiralty in Leningrad.

 On 4 May 1954 construction on the Sino-Soviet Friendship Building began.
 The building was completed on 5 March 1955.
 The Soviet exhibition was held from 15 March 1955 to 15 May 1955.

-In 1956, the building hosted its first political meeting – the first conference of the Shanghai branch of the Communist Party of China.
+In 1956, the building hosted its first political meeting – the first conference of the Shanghai Municipal Committee of the Chinese Communist Party.
 Until 2011, when the meetings moved to the new Expo Centre, the building also hosted the annual plenary meetings of Shanghai Municipality's People's Congress (parliament), and People's Political Consultative Conference, making the building Shanghai's de facto municipal parliament building.
 From 1959, the Sino-Soviet Friendship Building also housed a permanent industrial exhibition, the Shanghai Industrial Exhibition.
 In the 1950s and 60s, it was an unwritten rule of urban planning followed by the Shanghai government that no new building could exceed in height the red star at the top of the building's central tower.

 On 11 May 1968, as a result of the Sino-Soviet split, the building's name was changed to the Shanghai Exhibition Hall.
 In 1978, the Shanghai Industrial Exhibition became the Shanghai Industrial Exhibition Hall, resulting in the two different names both being applied to the building.
 On 9 June 1984, the bodies managing the building were amalgamated into the Shanghai Exhibition Centre, by which name the building subsequently became known.
 The Shanghai Exhibition Centre remains the name of the state-owned enterprise which manages the building and its exhibition and convention business.
 A major renovation and realignment was completed in 2011 to upgrade facilities and to reorganize the complex with a scheme concentrating exhibition space in the southern part of the complex and conference space in the northern part.